 Open Dental to the latest stable version prior to upgrading to MySQL 5.6

-- All users will need to be out of the Open Dental program.
-You can shutdown all workstations from Open Dental (Tools > Misc Tools > Shutdown All Workstations).
-Wait for the shutdown process to complete; this may take about 15-20 seconds.
+- All users need to be out of the Open Dental program.
+Shutdown Workstations all workstations from Open Dental.

 - Stop the MySQL service.

-- Make a backup of any live databases (this may need to be done prior to stopping the MySQL service depending on how you run backups).
+- Make a backup of any live databases (this may need to be done prior to stopping the MySQL service depending on how backups are run).

 - Copy the my.ini file from the MySQL Server 5.5 program folder to the desktop for later use.

 - Uninstall MySQL Server 5.5. *If the MySQL service does not uninstall, open an elevated command prompt and run the command:

 sc delete mysql This deletes the MySQL service from Windows.

 - (Optional) Rename the MySQL Server 5.5 program folder to "MySQL Server 5.5_old".

 - Download and install MySQL 5.6 64-bit version.

 - Edit the my.ini file on the desktop with the variables below.
 There may be other optimizations to make to the my.ini file if using InnoDB.

 - Move the modified my.ini in to the MySQL Server 5.6 program folder.

 - Install the MySQL service by opening an ELEVATED Command Prompt.
 Use one of the options below.
 Option 1 is the recommend way to install the service.
 The other two options are there for information.
 Be sure to change the commands as needed, if using a non-standard installation.

 - Option 1: Run the command: